 Understanding Bizzkit User Management

-Bizzkit User Management is a powerful solution that enables effective management of users and access within an e-commerce framework.
+Bizzkit User Management is a powerful solution that enables effective management of users and access within a Bizzkit online store solution.
 Comprising two core applications, 'AUTH' for user authentication and 'IAM' for user and role management, the system is critical for protecting both UI applications and API, as well as facilitating communication between internal and external applications.

 In this article, we will explore the foundational features and terminology of Bizzkit User Management, providing you with a understanding of how it can streamline user management and enhance security in your e-commerce environment.